- Period property

 Entrance porch with tiled steps and floor leads you into the entrance hall with doors off.
 Further tiled floor and half glazed oak door leads through into the kitchen/breakfast room with a range of bespoke base and eye level units, ceiling beams with fully tiled walls and floor.
 On through then to the near lobby again with tiled floor.
 From the inner hall into the sitting room providing character with its deep inglenook fireplace, stone hearth and inset wood burning stove, to add to that wall and ceiling beams.
 Continuing from the inner hall the dining room with wall and ceiling beams, a study or fifth bedroom, custom built utility/cloakroom with Belfast sink complemented with brass taps and wood drainer, tiled floor.
 Finally shower room with tiled shower cubicle and low level Victorian style wash hand basin and low level WC.
 Stairs to first floor.

 First floor landing, bedroom two with polished pine floor, exposed wall and ceiling beams feature Victorian fireplace, door through to inner landing with a further three bedrooms, bedroom three also with ceiling beams and wide elm boarded floor, bathroom with white suite to include Victorian style claw and foot bath, double shower cubicle, low level W.C , pedestal wash basin and heated towel rail.

-Maisemore is a village and civil parish, it lies on the A417 approx 4.02km (2.5 miles) northwest of Gloucester, on the west bank of the River Severn.
+Maisemore is a village and civil parish, it lies on the A417 approximately 4.02km (2.5 miles) northwest of Gloucester, on the west bank of the River Severn.